Free Theatre Ensemble

 Member: Sue Hassell

-Following a Strategic Plan completed in 2018 the Free Theatre Advisory Group led by Michael Prentice was also formed to support the Committee and provide advice around strategic direction.
+Since 2018 when a Strategic Plan was completed with the help of Providence Group, Michael Prentice continues to support the Committee providing advice around strategic direction.